What is Google Business Profile Manager?

 The media you choose shouldn’t just focus on your product offerings.
 Upload pictures of your storefront, your sales floor, your production room — anything that can entice viewers to feel an affinity for your business.
 Give people a feel for what they can expect when they come to your place of business — in a good way, of course.

-What’s also great about Google My Business is that customers can also upload photos.
+What’s also great about Google Business Profile Manager is that customers can also upload photos.
 These can be general images posted by Google’s virtual tour guides, or they can be actual product photos from satisfied customers.
 You can always review user-generated content by sorting your photos by ‘Images by Customer’ and removing anything that you feel doesn’t belong — for instance, an unrelated image or a photo with negative connotations.

 Respond to Reviews

-Google My Business includes a link to all the Google reviews you’ve received.
+Google Business Profile Manager includes a link to all the Google reviews you’ve received.
 More importantly, the average review score of your reviews is also displayed.
 This is just as much a part of your advertising as the images you upload and the posts you make.
 If those factors are on point but you have a low user rating, you’re in trouble.
 Therefore, it’s in your interest to keep that number as high as possible.

 Responding to every user review — the good ones and the bad ones — will go a long way towards keeping your review score in good shape.
 Those that gave you a favorable review will be happy that you took the time to acknowledge their review, and they’ll likely give you return business as a result.
 But it’s even more important to respond to those that left negative remarks.
 Not only is it good customer service, but you’ll have the ultimate chance to turn a negative into a positive.
 Responding to a bad review shows the reviewer — and everyone else that stumbles upon your reviews — that you care about this individual and that you want to make things right.
 It also opens the door for that reviewer to potentially revise their rating, boosting your average review score.
 It’s worth a shot — after all, you have nothing to lose.

-Google My Business is equal parts a super-sized Google listing and a social media platform.
+Google Business Profile Manager is equal parts a super-sized Google listing and a social media platform.
 Setting it up the right way is crucial for helping people to find your business, but your work doesn’t end there.
-Maintaining a quality Google My Business listing requires constant effort and refinement.
+Maintaining a quality Google Business Profile Manager listing requires constant effort and refinement.
 Continue to augment your listing with timely posts, updated pictures and thoughtful responses to reviews.
 By taking care of these items, you can be sure that anyone that views your site is getting the best possible representation of your business — and that will lead to increased exposure and revenue before long.